 Mount Doug is famous for its views from the top.
 Many people hike to the peak, but many also drive up, park in the small parking lot, and then walk the final short distance at a leisurely pace.

 At the top of the mountain, in one direction there is a fairly easy gravel walking trail that most people can easily manage, although not with wheelchairs or walkers.
-People do manage to go up though with sturdy strollers.
+People do manage to go up with sturdy strollers.

-Mount Doug Hiking Trails
+Mount Douglas Hiking Trails

 There are a variety of trails in Mount Doug Park.
 At the base of the park there is a map that outlines the various trails and their levels of difficulty.
 Green means easy, blue means medium and black means difficult.
 There are markers along the trail that tell you how high above sea level you are and how many metres until you reach the summit.